 The Data collected from people may be confidential.
 This information used by Decision makers, politicians, researchers, etc. This dissemination of confidential information should ensure, however, that the privacy of people is protected in some way, to be in accordance with current laws and regulations.
 One approach to achieve some level of privacy in this scenario is the application of some protection methods to the confidential data, before making them public.
-The discipline that studies these protection methods is known as Statistical Disclosure Control $(SDC)^1$.
+The discipline that studies these security approach is known as Statistical Disclosure Control $(SDC)^1$.

 A suitable protection method is well considered if it achieves a good tradeoff between privacy and statistical utility.
 Two main paradigms have been proposed to design SDC protection methods.
-They differ on the kind of original information they perturb.
-In a statistical data set, we can distinguish between non confidential attributes and confidential attributes, depending on the sensitivity of the information of the attribute.
-For example, the nationality or age of a citizen is usually considered to be non-confidential attributes, whereas his income or the result of some medical analysis can be considered as confidential attributes.
-The first paradigm for SDC protection that we denote as classical consists in perturbing the non-confidential attributes only.
+They differ on the kind of original information they perturb geometric information set, we can distinguish between non confidential attributes and confidential attributes, depending on the sensitivity of the information of the attribute.
+For example, the nationality or age of a citizen is usually considered to be non-confidential characteristics, whereas his income or the result of some medical analysis can be considered as confidential attributes.
+The first pattern for SDC security that denoted as traditional consists in perturbing the non-confidential attributes only.
 In this way, the combinations of values which could unambiguously identify an individual disappear.
 This obfuscation makes it difficult for an intruder to establish relations between the protected data set and external data.
 Also, as this kind of methods does not modify the confidential attributes, third parties have precise information on confidential data, without knowing to whom this confidential data belongs7.